oemof/heat-pump-tutorial/workshop/model/intro.md

 ```

 With a predefined time series for the ambient temperature, you can calculate the Carnot COP and integrate it as a time
-dependant input parameter for the optimization problem.
+dependent input parameter for the optimization problem.

 ## Thermodynamic Simulation Model